Marjorie Crocombe: Career

-In 2011, her alma mater [University of the South Pacific] honoured her with the award of a Doctor of Letters (honoris causa) in recognition of “her exceptional academic, literary and community achievements”.
+In 2011, her alma mater University of the South Pacific honoured her with the award of a Doctor of Letters (honoris causa) in recognition of “her exceptional academic, literary and community achievements”.
 The citation included 6 full pages recording all of Marjorie's published works covering subject areas including Pacific History, Pacific Literature, Education, Current Affairs, Information Technology, and Pacific Women as well as 22 edited publications.

 On the university's 50th Anniversary in 2018, USP Cook Islands celebrated Crocombe pivotal role in the development of Pacific Literature with publication of the book Mana – 50 Years of Cook Islands Writing, a tribute to Marjorie Crocombe.

 In the same year, Crocombe fulfilled another goal by successfully lobbying the university to develop a full degree programme in the Cook Islands Māori language.
 The degree was introduced in 2018 and once established, was followed by Tongan and Niuafo'ou, Vagahau Niue, and Rotuman.
 The first students with a Diploma in Cook Islands Māori graduated in 2021.

 In 2025, a book on Crocombe was published, Joan Gragg and Tricia Thompson both noted Marjorie’s significant contributions to Cook Islands Māori language's preservation and education.
 The book was decorated with paintings by Joan Gragg and Mahiriki Tangaroa.

+Death

+Crocombe died on 21 July 2022.

-Marjorie is survived by three children, six grandsons and four great-grandchildren.
+She is survived by three children, six grandsons and four great-grandchildren.